Jean-Paul L'Allier: Mayor of Quebec City

 L'Ancienne-Lorette and Saint-Augustin-de-Desmaures eventually demerged.

+L'Allier was a supporter of the arts in Quebec City, working to create public art installations, rebuild the city's cultural centre, and support arts education with efforts such as finding a home for Université Laval's école d'art.
 L'Allier co-founded the Renouveau municipal de Québec and was re-elected as mayor in 2001 against Action civique de Québec candidate and former anti-merger crusader Andrée Boucher.
 On July 13, 2004, he announced that he would not run for re-election in November 2005 and retired from politics.